LatentOctopus/LatentOctopus.github.io/_posts/spirits/river/2022-10-25-river-opening1.md

  - Consistent usage of max [[Massive flooding]] from turn 4 on while still allowing off-elements Minors thanks to 5 CP.

 Cons:
-- Tight on Energy in multiplayer.
+- Can be tight on Energy in multiplayer, especially if Events cause Energy loss.
 - Little presence placement past turn 4 requires careful planning on first turns.